-As of June 30, 2022 and December 31, 2021 our satellite-related commitments were \$276.2 million and \$342.2 million, respectively.
-These include payments pursuant to: i) agreements for the construction of the EchoStar XXIV satellite, ii) the EchoStar XXIV launch contract, iii) regulatory authorizations and non-lease costs associated with our finance lease satellites, in-orbit incentives relating to certain satellites and commitments for satellite service arrangements.
+As of June 30, 2022 and December 31, 2021 our satellite-related commitments were \$160.2 million and \$179.7 million, respectively.
+These primarily include payments pursuant to regulatory authorizations, non-lease costs associated with our finance lease satellites, in-orbit incentives relating to certain satellites and commitments for satellite service arrangements.